ui/stamps-api-docs/source/klg_api.rst

-with_passkey       Yes         Boolean, whether to check legacy member PIN or not bonus_stamps       No          Integer, bonus points given to target user's membership new_password       Yes         User password pin                Yes         User pin confirm_pin        Yes         User pin confirmation email              No          Email mobile_number      No          Mobile number gender             No          Gender
+with_passkey       Yes         Boolean, whether to check legacy member PIN or not bonus_stamps       No          Integer, bonus points given to target user's membership new_password       Yes         User password pin                No          User pin confirm_pin        No          User pin confirmation, required when `pin` is filled email              No          Email mobile_number      No          Mobile number gender             No          Gender